On Graphical Models via Univariate Exponential Family Distributions: Experiments

 \subsection{Real Data Examples}

-To demonstrate the versatility of our family of graphical models, we also provide two real data examples: (a) a meta-miRNA inhibitory network estimated by the Poisson graphical model, Figure \ref{fig_example} (left); and (b) an inhibitory cell signaling network estimated by the exponential graphical model, Figure \ref{fig_example} (right).
+To demonstrate the versatility of our family of graphical models, we also provide two real data examples: a meta-miRNA inhibitory network estimated by the Poisson graphical model, Figure \ref{fig_miRNA}, and a cell signaling network estimated by the exponential graphical model, Figure~\ref{fig_expgm}.

+When applying our family of graphical models, there is always a question of whether our model is an appropriate fit for the observed data.
+Typically, one can assess model fit using goodness-of-fit tests.
+For the Gaussian graphical model, this reduces to testing whether the data follows a multivariate Gaussian distribution.
+For general exponential family graphical models, testing for goodness-of-fit is more challenging.
+Some have proposed likelihood ratio tests specifically for lattice systems with a fixed and known dependence structure \citep{besag_1974}.
+When the network structure is unknown, however, there are no such existing tests.
+While we leave the development of an exact test to future work, we provide a heuristic that can help us understand whether our model is appropriate for a given dataset.